ericabell/etsy-week-two-project/README.md

 the name, number of materials, and a list of those materials.
 1. Find the items that were made by their sellers.

+***

+The data was supplied as a JS object and is found in `data.js`.
+The solutions to each of these problems involved scanning through the list of items and matching on the desired property.

+Throughout each, I used a variable named itemsSelected and pushed matching items onto that list.

+Then I just had to loop over the itemsSelected and `console.log` the desired information.